lvclark/quant_gen/README.md

 # Description

 This repository contains a R functions that I created for estimating genetic correlations.
 Comments in file headers describe what to provide for each argument.
-Before using this function, I suggest transforming the data if necessary to approximate a normal distribution.
+Before using these functions, I suggest transforming the data if necessary to approximate a normal distribution.

 The function in genetic_correlation_traits.R estimates genetic correlations between traits measured